dozro/loficode-hugo-theme/README.fork.md

 <!-- seperator to the footnotes, for those viewing this in a unsupported renderer -->

 [^PermaLicense]: Permalink to license: <https://github.com/raisingpixels/loficode-hugo-theme/blob/e2422ab990d0a914adee8e0d6c7492ffc985f653/LICENSE> (added in commit e2422ab990d0a914adee8e0d6c7492ffc985f653)

+## Differences to upstream

+- keyboard navigation in posts